Home › India - Denmark Relations

 Visa requirements for officials: Holders of diplomatic and official passports do not require visa to enter Denmark.
 Others require a visa.
 Visa may be required to transit through other EU countries while travelling to Denmark.
 The details and types of visas issued to tourists, businessmen and students are available on the Danish Embassy's website.

-Air links with India: There is no direct flight from Copenhagen to India.
+Air links with India: Air India has announced a direct flight between New Delhi to Copenhagen and vice versa commencing from 16th September 2017 three days a week.
 Finnair operates direct flight to India via Helsinki.
 Convenient links to get an Air India flight to India are from London, Paris and Frankfurt.
 Other connections are via Vienna, Moscow and Istanbul.

 Estimated NRI/PIO: The size of the Indian community in Denmark, inclusive of both NRIs and PIOs, is 11,627 (as on 13.02.2017).